Monologue tips from Guildford School of Acting audition panellist Joe Richardson

 By Christina Care

-At Spotlight’s recent Open House events, Joe Richardson led a wonderful session on auditioning for drama school.
+At Spotlight’s Open House event, Joe Richardson led a wonderful session on auditioning for drama school.
 We went along to hear all his great advice on how to get your monologue into the best shape possible, and nail that audition!

 Avoid fidgeting beforehand

-Make sure you’re aware of how you are behaving before you even get started.
+Make sure you’re aware of how you’re behaving before you even get started.
 “We notice how people present themselves,” says Joe, so make sure you’re ready and appearing as professional as possible.

 Don’t stare down the panel – pick a specific point for delivery!